Pantaleon-Arkady/Pantaleon-Arkady/README.md

-# Hi, I'm Arkady 👋
+# Hey there, I'm Arkady 👋

 💻 Full-stack developer passionate about PHP, JavaScript, and React.
 🌱 Currently learning AWS, Python and advanced backend development.